Cog-Creators/Red-DiscordBot/docs/install_windows.rst

 .. tip::

-    If you want to learn more about virtual environments, see page: `about-venvs`
+    If you want to learn more about virtual environments, see page: `about-venvs`.

 We require installing Red into a virtual environment.
 Don't be scared, it's very straightforward.